Warning signs of fentanyl use

 • Giving up activities once enjoyed because of opioid use

-There may be other signs of fentanyl use, such as visiting multiple doctors for prescriptions, secretive behaviors, financial troubles with no obvious cause, lying, neglecting personal hygiene or appearance, weight changes, and mood changes.
+, such as visiting multiple doctors for prescriptions, secretive behaviors, financial troubles with no obvious cause, lying, neglecting personal hygiene or appearance, weight changes, and mood changes.

 Treating Fentanyl Addiction